Come join us for a week of unforgettable fun!

 Limited scholarships available – We require a $25 minimum payment from all families regardless of scholarship awarded.

-If you are interested in applying for a scholarship, please complete our Financial Aid Application and submit by May 1st, 2019 to be considered for the first round of financial aid.
-Completed forms can be mailed to Animals as Natural Therapy 721 Van Wyck Road, Bellingham WA, 98226, or emailed to email@example.com (subject line Day Camp Scholarship Forms).
+If you are interested in applying for a scholarship, please complete our Financial Aid Application to be considered for financial aid.
+Completed forms can be mailed to Animals as Natural Therapy 721 Van Wyck Road, Bellingham WA, 98226, or emailed to firstname.lastname@example.org (subject line Day Camp Scholarship Forms).

 If you need a paper copy mailed to you, please let us know!
 We are happy to send one by USPS.